5exyGuy/altv-vchat/README.md

 ## About

 **altV-vChat** is a chat resource for [alt:V](https://altv.mp) server that offers more functionality than the usual example chat resource.
-The resource includes full keyboard support, a default message processor, synced functions, autocompletion of command by typing part of the command name in the input field and more.
+The resource includes full keyboard support, a default message processor, more functions, autocompletion of command by typing part of the command name in the input field and more.

 **Features:**